Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 22. Huel Black Edition 🚫

-- Lead Level: 1,288% over limit (12.88x over safe level)
+- Lead Level: 1,288% of daily limit (12.88× the safe limit)

 - Lead per Serving: 6.44 µg (safe limit is 0.5 µg)